ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/event-system.md

 this.on( 'foo:bar:eventName', () => { ... } );
 ```

+This way you can have more general events, listening to a broader event ("`foo`" in this case), or more detailed callbacks listening to specified events (`"foo:bar"` or "`foo:bar:eventName`").

 **Note**: Listeners registered on the same priority will be fired in the order of the registration (no matter if listening to a whole namespace or to the specific event).

 ## Listening to events

-You could attach a listener directly on the emitter object:
+Adding a callback to an event is simple.
+You can listen directly on the emitter object and use an anonyomous function:

 ```js
 emitter.on( 'eventName', ( eventInfo, ...args ) => { ... } );
 ```

-but this way you would need to keep the reference to the handler function to be able to unregister that listener:
+However, a function object will be needed if you would need to be able to remove the event listener:

 ```js
 emitter.off( 'eventName', handler );
 ```

-There is an easier way, you could use {@link module:utils/emittermixin~Emitter#listenTo `listenTo()`} method from one emitter and bind listener to the other emitter:
+There is also another way to add an event listener - by using {@link module:utils/emittermixin~Emitter#listenTo `listenTo()`}.
+This way one emitter can listen to events on another emitter:

 ```js
 foo.listenTo( bar, 'eventName', ( eventInfo, ...args ) => { ... } );
 ```

-This way you could easily detach the `foo` from `bar` simply by {@link module:utils/emittermixin~Emitter#stopListening `stopListening()`}.
+Now you can easily detach the `foo` from `bar` simply by {@link module:utils/emittermixin~Emitter#stopListening `stopListening()`}.

 ```js
 // Stop listening to a specific handler.